Return to Diesel Tech Section.

 Ford DualBoost Turbo

-The 6.7L Power Stroke uses a unique turbo design called a Single Sequential Turbocharger (SST), marketed as the "DualBoost" turbo.
+The 6.7L Power Stroke used a unique turbo design called a Single Sequential Turbocharger (SST), marketed as the "DualBoost" turbo, through the 2014 model year.
 It is a single turbocharger with 1 turbine housing/wheel and 2 compressor housings/wheels.
 As the turbine rotates, it spins 2 compressors of different sizes, giving this single turbocharger the characteristics of both a small and large turbo.